Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: QSBS quantile regression model

-The maximization in M-Step can be performed by deriving the Equation \eqref{eq:qloglik} with respect to $\bm{\theta} = (\alpha,\beta_0, \ldots, \beta_{p})$ and equating it to zero, providing the likelihood equations.
-The partial derivatives of \eqref{eq:qloglik} with respect to $\bm{\theta}$ are given, respectively, by
+The maximization in M-Step can be performed by taking the derivative of Equation \eqref{eq:qloglik} with respect to $\bm{\theta} = (\alpha,\beta_0, \ldots, \beta_{p})$ and then equating it to zero, thereby providing the likelihood equations.
+The partial derivatives of \eqref{eq:qloglik} with respect to $\bm{\theta}$ are given by